aporeto-inc/gaia/doc/documentation.md

 #### `dropReason (string)`

-This field is only set if 'action' is set to 'Reject' and specifies the reason for the rejection.
+This field is only set if 'event' is set to 'Dropped' and specifies the reason for the drop.

 #### `encrypt (boolean)`